itlyons/civtech-transit-app/README.md

 <img width="550" alt="Screen Shot 2019-06-11 at 7 05 15 PM" src="https://user-images.githubusercontent.com/35736047/59314782-751a4500-8c7c-11e9-9ba2-1170b9901b0b.png">

-To verify that they have the correct stop, a google map image will populate.
-At the bottom of the page, they eventually will be able to view current reports for that bus stop as well as submit a report of their own.
+To verify that they have the correct stop, a google map image will populate.  **NOTE:**  At the bottom of the page, a user will be able to view current reports for that bus stop as well as submit a report of their own.
+(See [stage 2](https://github.com/kochandrea/bus-scout))

 <img width="560" alt="Screen Shot 2019-06-11 at 7 05 33 PM" src="https://user-images.githubusercontent.com/35736047/59314785-7f3c4380-8c7c-11e9-87b4-859a341d9b2a.png">